suja-codes/PacMen-Exercise/README.md

 ### To Run this Program

-In order to run this file, open the index.html file in a browser.
+In order to run this file, Fork and Clone the repository to your local machine and open the index.html file in a browser.

 - Click the Add PacMan button at the top left-hand side of the screen to create PacMan.
 A new PacMan should                      appear at a random position on the screen.
 You can create as many as you want.